 Strangely, that is not as rewarding to us humans as pretending we all have agency and free will and all of that which you are clutching to your chest.
 Our preferences are better met with all the gooey middle parts.
 With pretending we have vast choices and wallowing in our ignorance of the complexity of cause and effect.
 With heaping meaning onto our inevitable fates.
 That’s why we use words like “we” and “I” and “convince” and “goals” and such.
 But it is nothing more than a reward system attempting to satisfy our preferences.

 - Determinists are hypocrites.
 They say one thing and do another.
-A good test of what someone really believes is how they act.
+A good test of what someone really believes is how he acts.

 - Most determinists seem to acknowledge that they cannot live their philosophy.